The wireless wonder: Technology’s journey toward high quality and sustainability

 Music streaming services like Tidal and Qobuz have set new standards for audio quality.
 While MP3 once dominated with 128–320 kbps, these platforms now offer FLAC streaming at up to 24-bit/192kHz, equivalent to up to 9,216 kbps — nearly 30 times better than CD quality and over 70 times better than MP3 at 128 kbps.

-Services like Tidal Connect and Qobuz Connect allow users to stream directly from smartphones to compatible devices — in a quality that surpasses physical media like CDs and even SACDs.
+Services like Tidal Connect and Qobuz Connect allow users to stream directly from smartphones to compatible devices — in a quality that surpasses physical media like CD.

 WiFi technology has evolved dramatically since 1997, when the first standard offered just 2 Mbps.
 With WiFi 7, launched in 2024, maximum speed reaches 46 Gbps, enabling multiple 4K streams, real-time gaming, and high-resolution audio simultaneously.

-WiSA (Wireless Speaker and Audio Association) offers up to 8 channels of uncompressed 24-bit/96kHz audio (4,608 kbps per channel).
+WiSA (Wireless Speaker and Audio Association) has redefined wireless sound by offering up to 8 channels of uncompressed 24-bit/96kHz audio (4,608 kbps per channel).
 This enables Dolby Atmos and surround sound wirelessly — with quality matching or exceeding traditional wired setups.

 The streaming industry — with giants like Spotify, Tidal, and Netflix — is not only a driver of entertainment and culture but also a player in the global climate effort.
 Behind every stream lies a complex network of data centers, which have historically been energy-intensive.
 Today, that picture is changing rapidly.

-Spotify aims to reach net-zero CO₂ emissions by 2030, addressing Scope 3 emissions outside its direct control.
+Spotify has commited to reaching net-zero CO₂ emissions by 2030, addressing Scope 3 emissions – those outside its direct control.
 In 2024, the company reported 195,027 tons of CO₂e and launched initiatives across product development, marketing, and workplaces to reduce impact.
-Spotify also engages users through climate-focused podcasts and projects like Sounds Right.
+Spotify also engages users through climate-focused podcasts and projects like Sounds Right where nature received royalties for environmental protection.

 Tidal migrated to green cloud data centers powered by renewable energy.
 Using technologies like serverless pipelines and containerization, Tidal reduces energy consumption while maintaining high-quality streaming.

 Netflix invests in energy-efficient data centers and renewable energy, collaborating with DIMPACT and the Carbon Trust to reduce streaming impact.
-Research shows most emiss
+Research shows that data centers account for only 1% of Netflix’ total streaming emissions, while up to 90% comes from users’ own devices.

 Explore our technology: